 The Organization provides a health insurance plan, which is designed to provide protection against major health-related expenses and pays the premium at 100% for individual coverage of the Executive Director.
-The Company's expense was \$9,154 and \$9,418 for the years ended December 31, 2014 and 2013, respectively.
+Total health insurance expense was \$10,234 and \$9,154 for the years ended December 31, 2015 and 2014, respectively.